Crambeary/wellness_reflection/README.md

     - [x] Encrypt data in rest and in route. - default behavior of supabase
     - [x] Load todays data from database on page load
 - [ ] Improve the UI to work with a database as the source of truth
+    - [ ] Profile page with edit options
+        - [ ] Add a profile edit page
+        - [ ] Onboard with time zone
+        - [ ] Save prolile user data to database
+    - [ ] Save date on form in UTC timezone
+    - [ ] Show date on form in local timezone
     - [ ] Move date selection to be a navbar
     - [ ] Move name to be seen at the navbar
     - [ ] Load todays data from database on authentication